Creating an Amazon EBS Snapshot

 To create a snapshot for Amazon EBS volumes that serve as root devices, you should stop the instance before taking the snapshot.

-To unmount the volume in Linux/UNIX
+To unmount the volume in Linux, use the following command:

-To create a snapshot
+To create a snapshot using the console

 Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

-Click Snapshots in the navigation pane.
+Choose Snapshots in the navigation pane.

-Click Create Snapshot.
+Choose Create Snapshot.